Answer to Question #9593 Submitted to "Ask the Experts"

 The following question was answered by an expert in the appropriate field:

 I lived in St. Johns, Arizona, from 1936 to 1955.
 St. Johns is located in the northeastern part of Arizona and is the county seat of Apache County.
-Is it possible that there was radioactive fallout from the Trinity site in New Mexico on 16 July 1945 that reached this area of eastern Arizona?
-As a young girl I vividly recall the early morning hours of that blast and the sounds and what seemed to almost be a big gust of wind.
+Is it possible that there was radioactive fallout from the Trinity Site in New Mexico on 16 July 1945 that reached this area of eastern Arizona?
+As a young girl I vividly recall the early morning hours of that blast and the sounds of what almost seemed to be a big gust of wind.

 This is an interesting question and it actually raises two issues: (1) could any fallout from the test have reached you, and (2) if it did, could it have caused harm?

 For the first question, there are two ways that anyone might have been exposed—radiation from the test explosion itself and fallout.
 You were located so far from the test site that I think it's safe to say that you received hardly any radiation at all from the blast itself—I'm sure we could calculate a number, but I'm also certain that it would be a lot less than from any x ray you've had or from any plane flight you've taken.
 This is because radiation dose rate drops off so quickly as you move away from any source—even an explosion.
 Anyone more than 16 kilometers (km) or so away just wouldn't be close enough to receive a high level of radiation exposure.
 In addition, see the map below of fallout from the test and notice that the fallout all went to the northeast—almost directly the opposite direction from your location—which is the direction of the prevailing winds.
 So I think it's very safe to say that you were likely not exposed to radiation from either the blast itself or from fallout.